Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/ad-apps/inferno-test-app-registration.md

 1. In API Permissions for this new application, add the below:
     - Your FHIR Resource API (Application)
         - user.all.read
-1. Grant admin consent for your Application on the API Permission page-->
+1. Grant admin consent for your Application on the API Permission page.
 1. Generate a secret for this application.
 Save this and the client id.
 1. Grant this application `FHIR SMART User` and `FHIR Data Exporter` role in your FHIR Service.
-1. In the resource group that matches your environment, open the KeyVault with the suffix `backkv`.
+1. Open the KeyVault from the {env_name}-rg resource group, or with the name of the existing resource group you specified.
+The Key Vault will have a suffix of `backkv`.
 1. Add a new secret that corresponds to the Application you just generated.
     - Name: Application ID/Client ID of the application
     - Secret: The secret you generated for the application